Skip to content

 Fiber Lasers

 Fiber laser marking machines are widely used for marking metals and plastics, providing high power and efficiency.
 They amplify light through optical fibers, making them ideal for marking hard materials like steel, aluminum, and brass.
 These lasers are known for their durability and low maintenance costs.
-They also produce high-quality, permanent marks that are resistant to wear, making them popular in automotive, aerospace, and electronics.
+They also produce high-quality, permanent marks that are resistant to wear, a requirement in automotive, aerospace, and electronics.

 CO2 Lasers